 If you do not want to send comments at this time but still want to remain on our mailing list, please return the Information Request (Appendix 2).
 If you do not return the Information Request, you will be taken off the mailing list.

 Becoming an Intervenor

-In addition to involvement in the EA scoping process, you may want to become an “intervenor” which is an official party to the Commission's proceeding.
+In addition to involvement in the EA scoping process, you may want to become an “intervenor,” which is an official party to the proceeding.
 Intervenors play a more formal role in the process and are able to file briefs, appear at hearings, and be heard by the courts if they choose to appeal the Commission's final ruling.
-An intervenor formally participates in the proceeding by filing a request to intervene.
-Instructions for becoming an Start Printed Page 43076intervenor are in the User's Guide under the “e-filing” link on the Commission's Web site.
+An intervenor formally participates in a Commission proceeding by filing a request to intervene.
+Instructions for becoming an intervenor are included in the User's Guide under the “e-filing” link on the Commission's Web site.

 Kimberly D. Bose,

 1. On July 22, 2009, Natural filed its application for CP09-447-000 with the Commission under section 7 of the Natural Gas Act and Part 157 of the Commission's regulations.
 The Commission issued its Notice of Application on August 6, 2009.Back to Citation